Becoming a Veterinary Technician in Nebraska

 Full accreditation from the American Veterinary Medical Association (AVMA).
 Clinical externships through a private practice near your home or Penn Foster College’s partner VCA Animal Hospitals.
 Gain hands-on experience alongside licensed veterinarians and credentialed veterinary technicians.
 Call 1-800-851-1819 today.

-AVMA-Accredited Veterinary Technician Programs
+American Veterinary Medical Association -Accredited Veterinary Technician Programs

 There are currently two veterinary technician programs in Nebraska.
 Northeast Community College in Norfolk offers an associate of applied science degree, and Nebraska College of Technical Agriculture (which has probationary accreditation) also offers an associate of applied science.
-Vatterott College, which has had a vet tech program since 1984, is voluntarily terminating their program and therefore unlikely to be accepting new students.
+Vatterott College, which has had a vet tech program since 1984, is voluntarily terminating its program and therefore unlikely to be accepting new students.

 Major Veterinary Technician Employers in Nebraska

-Veterinary technicians in Nebraska may work in animal hospitals, veterinary clinics, humane societies, animal shelters or commercial farms.
+Veterinary technicians in Nebraska may work in animal hospitals, veterinary clinics, humane societies, animal shelters, or commercial farms.
 Experienced vet techs may also have supervisory or teaching duties.
 Facilities in Nebraska that need veterinary technicians include:

 - Companion Care Veterinary Clinic, Lincoln